Tourist AttractionsShow all

-The Tokyo National Museum is the lagest in Japan.
-It consists of 5 buildings where you can find artifacts from the history of Japan and other Asian cultures.
+The Tokyo National Museum is the largest in Japan.
+It consists of 5 buildings where you can find artefacts from the history of Japan.

 Edo Tokyo Museum

 The Edo Tokyo Museum narrates the history of this megaopolis from the end of the 15th century right up until the industrial revolution.
-An unmissable visit.
+Unmissable.

 Day TripsShow all